RV Tips and Tricks for Beginners

 4. Practice driving your RV before your trip.

-Whether you’re towing a trailer or driving a Class A motorhome, if you’re a first-time RV owner, be sure to get some practice in before you’re on the road and in traffic.
+Whether you’re towing a trailer or driving a Class A motorhome, if you’re a first-time RV owner or simply an RV newbie, be sure to get some practice in before you’re on the road and in traffic.
 Find an empty parking lot or space you can drive around in to get comfortable with your rig, and make sure anybody on the trip that could be driving has the opportunity to do so, too.
 The more at ease and confident you feel with driving your RV, the more relaxing your trip will be.

 5. Remember to make wider turns.